Support Us

 Beka was very surprised to find that people in Ukraine always wear hats when it gets cold outside.
 Her brothers-in-arms tell her off when she forgets to put hers on.

 She’s even more surprised that she’s not allowed to lift anything heavy.
-In the US she was used to having to do everything by herself, whereas in Ukraine even injured soldiers offer to help her.
+In the US she was used to having to carry everything herself, whereas in Ukraine even wounded soldiers offer to help her.
 Beka has never encountered sexism or been treated dismissively by men in the Ukrainian army.

-"It’s interesting to see how people introduce themselves.
+"It’s heartwarming to see the way people get to know each other.
 First Oleksandr, then Sasha, then ‘Sania, f**k!’" she says, laughing.

-Beka’s pet peeve is that her brothers-in-arms always add water to liquid soap that’s about to run out instead of buying a new bottle.
+Beka’s pet peeve is that her brothers-in-arms are always adding water to liquid soap that’s about to run out instead of buying a new bottle.

-"I’m trying to change that.
-I tell them, ‘Guys, I’m going to go to the store and get us new soap when this one runs out.
-Please don’t put water in the bottle, okay?’
-I’m a nurse, so I know that a new bottle of soap will be better at killing germs than soapy water."
+"I’m always saying, ‘Guys, just tell me, I’ll go to the store and get us new soap, so don’t put water in there, okay?’
+I’m a nurse and I know about infection control – and new soap fights germs better than soapy water."

 Language and culture